getsentry/rfcs/text/0141-linking-traces.md

 ## Frontend Traces and User Journeys

 The most important application of linking traces are frontend applications.
-We would like to better display a user journey (session) to make debugging of issues easier as developers get more context on what happened before a specific issue.
+We would like to better display a user journey in our tracing views to make debugging of issues easier as developers get more context on what happened before a specific issue.
 Today, we are limited to the duration of one trace (id), which is handled differently and kept alive for different times across our various SDKs.

 A concrete example are our [JavaScript Browser SDKs](https://develop.sentry.dev/sdk/platform-specifics/javascript-sdks/browser-tracing/#tracing-model) which by default keep a trace alive as long as users are on the same page or (URL) route.
-This trace model was a compromise in which we accepted that a trace would consist of multiple trace root spans (transactions) but provides more context.
+This trace model was a [compromise](#implications-of-long-lived-traces) in which we accepted that a trace would consist of multiple trace root spans (transactions) but provides more context.
 Long-lived traces, with multiple trace root spans, are generally discouraged by tracing models like OpenTelemetry.

 Another example of a suboptimal trace model is the one used in most mobile SDKs.
 In these SDKs, traces are mostly started via idle transactions, meaning transactions start a fixed point but end automatically after a specific period of inactivity (i.e. no child spans being added).
 Errors occurring while no transaction is active are associated with a "fallback" `traceId` stored on the global SDK scope that stays the same until the SDK is again initialized.
 The consequence is that potentially hundreds of unrelated events are associated with the same fallback trace as [outlined](https://github.com/getsentry/rfcs/blob/rfc/mobile-tracing-without-performance-v-2/text/0136-mobile-tracing-without-performance-v-2.md) in a previous attempt to improve this behavior.

 ## Related: Queues, Async and Batch Operations

 Somewhat related, we also face situations in which child spans are not started and finished within the time span of their parent span.
-While generally supported by OpenTelemetry, such traces pose the question of  A concrete example for this is that we [currently recommend](https://docs.sentry.io/platforms/javascript/guides/node/tracing/instrumentation/custom-instrumentation/queues-module/) users to create one trace for a producer-consumer (Queue) cycle, where the spans from the consumer likely start after the producer spans finished.
+While supported by OpenTelemetry, such traces deviate from the generally perceived trace model in that their child spans may outlive (or only start after) their parent/root spans.
+This potentially significantly increases trace duration with a lot of "empty time" between spans.
+A concrete example for this is that we [currently recommend](https://docs.sentry.io/platforms/javascript/guides/node/tracing/instrumentation/custom-instrumentation/queues-module/) users to create one trace for a producer-consumer (Queue) cycle, where the spans from the consumer likely start after the producer spans finished.
 OpenTelemetry in fact [recommends](https://opentelemetry.io/docs/concepts/signals/traces/#span-links) to start separate traces for the consumer, producer or more generally async operations and to link these traces via a span link.
 Other related use cases are batch processes where one initiator trace triggers a large number of batch processes.
 Otel also recommends to link these spans instead in favour of grouping them under one trace.

 ## Additional Use Cases